 Our Truth About Dermatitis and Food Allergies

-C was referred to his first dermatologist by our pediatrician shortly after his first flare around 4 months of age.
-The medicine the dermatologist prescribed lessened the flares, but did not prevent them.
+Mitch was referred to his first dermatologist by our pediatrician shortly after his first flare around 4 months of age.
+The medicine the dermatologist prescribed lessened the flares but did not prevent them.
 The bad days were still horrible.
 Then, the question of a possible milk allergy came into play, but the dermatologist swore dermatitis was not associated with a food allergy.
 After one particular bad flare, I called his pediatrician to discuss a new medication the dermatologist recommended we use, and our pediatrician recommended a different dermatologist.

-A few weeks passed and we tried Little C on soy formula.
+A few weeks passed and we tried Mitch on soy formula.
 He immediately started to clear up.
 His dermatitis never fully went away, but it was better.
 Was it really the milk or just coincidence?
 We decided to try milk again.
 Within two days he flared badly, seeping skin and all.
 We switched back to soy milk and he immediately started to clear up again.
 I called the new dermatologist to let them know what we did and the results.
 I was promptly told it must be coincidence, that he’ll periodically flare and this is not food allergy related.

 Grocery shopping is now more difficult and time-consuming.
 I just take my time, sit on the floor at the store, and pull items one by one to read the labels carefully.
 His big brothers are so helpful.
-They understand the allergies and that is what’s causing C’s skin condition, and they want to fix their little brother, too.
+They understand the allergies and that is what’s causing Mitch’s skin condition, and they want to fix their little brother, too.

 So far, by eliminating Mitch’s food allergens from his diet, his skin totally cleared up, and it is so beautiful!
 The truth is dermatitis and food allergies go hand in hand, our son is living proof of this connection.